Mobile Brand Guidelines

 - Bing logo must be present on the top left-hand corner of the data provider attribution screen.

 - Bing Maps data provider attribution information can be accessed through the Get Imagery Metadata method in Bing Maps REST Services.

-When applied over Bing maps, the Cool Gray Logo R80 G80 B80 should be used.
+When applied over Bing Maps, the Gray Logo R115 G115 B115 should be used.
 Use the gray logo on white backgrounds and the white logo on dark backgrounds.
 To meet the minimum 4.5:1 contrast ratio for accessibility when the logo is used on a photo background, use a gray logotype on light images and a white logotype on dark images.
-For example, on a roadmap, us the gray logotype and on imagery, use the white logotype.
+For example, on a roadmap, use the gray logotype and on imagery, use the white logotype.

 We respect the logo by giving it some space.
-The preferred clear space around the logo is equivalent to twice the width of the ascender of the ‘b’ symbol (see figure 1).
-When working in small areas, or if there is a desire to align the Bing logo with other elements, the minimum clear space is the width of the ascender of the ‘b’ symbol.
+The preferred clear space around the logo is equivalent to the width of the ‘b’ symbol (see figure 1).

 In Mobile applications the logo should equal 1/5 of the smallest dimension of a screen or 0.5” (12.5 mm) wide, whichever dimension is greater.
 When measuring in pixels, it must appear at least 50 pixels wide.